 Currently, Edward Snowden’s exact location in Russia is unknown.
 However, he stated that he is willing to return to the United States if he is guaranteed a fair trial.

-In the meantime, he plans on observing American public and private policies from overseas.
+In the meantime, he has observed American public and private policies from overseas.
 Just last year, Apple unveiled a new form of software that scans and reports child sexual abuse material (CSAM) to authorities.
 Although this software is used to track and prosecute criminals, Snowden quickly described the project as “a disaster in the making.”

 During this time, Snowden tweeted that if “[Apple] can scan for [CSAM] today, they can scan for anything tomorrow.”
 If major corporations can track and report explicit and or illegal content, these same corporations will be able to track anything in the future, regardless of whether or not this tracking would be used for the common good.
 In fact, this software could simultaneously be developed to stalk users at a much more advanced level.